 In addition to the need for cleaner combustion engine standards, actions are also needed at the federal level to drive the introduction of zero emission heavy-duty vehicles into the on-road fleet nation-wide.
-CARB would petition and/or advocate to the U.S. EPA for federal zero emission on-road heavy-duty vehicle requirements, along with more stringent GHG standards for medium- and heavy-duty vehicles that would apply to new heavy-duty trucks sold nationwide.
-Additionally, CARB would advocate that the U.S. EPA
+CARB would petition and/or advocate to the-U.S. EPA for federal zero emission on-road heavy-duty vehicle requirements, along with more stringent GHG standards for medium- and heavy-duty vehicles that would apply to new heavy-duty trucks sold nationwide. to achieve the needed NOx emissions reductions for the South Coast in 2037.
+Additionally, CARB would advocate that the-U.S. EPA enable Statestate leadership on zero emission trucks by prioritizing federal grants toward zero emission technology and their associated infrastructure.